-- (i) to report to the General Shareholders' Meeting about matters posed by shareholders that are competence of the Committee and, in particular, about the audit results, explaining the audit's contribution to the integrity of the financial reporting and the role undertaken by the Committee in this process; - (ii) to oversee the process of drawing up and submitting the obligatory financial reporting with regard to the Company and, where the case may be, the Group, reviewing the Company's accounts, the compliance with the regulatory requirements in this regard, the suitable definition of the scope of consolidation and the correct application of generally accepted accounting principles.
+- to report to the General Shareholders' Meeting about matters posed by shareholders that are competence of the Committee and, in particular, about the audit results, explaining the audit's contribution to the integrity of the financial reporting and the role undertaken by the Committee in this process; - to oversee and evaluate the process of drawing up and submitting the (ii) obligatorypreparation and submission of financial and non-financial reporting information relating with regard to the Company and, where the case may beappropriate, the Group, reviewing the Company's accounts and management report, the compliance with the regulatory requirements in this regard, the suitable definition of the scope of consolidation and the correct application of generally accepted accounting principles.
 And, in particular, to know, understand and oversee the effectiveness of the financial information internal control system (FIICS), drawing conclusions with regard to the system's level of confidence and reliability, and to inform of the proposals for modification of accounting principles and criteria suggested by the management, in order to guarantee the integrity of the accounting and financial information systems, including financial and operational control, and compliance with the applicable legislation in this regard.
-The Committee may submit recommendations or proposals to the Board of Directors with the aim of safeguarding the integrity of the mandatory financial reporting; - (iii) to ensure that the Board of Directors endeavours to submit the Annual Accounts to the General Shareholders' Meeting with no limitations or reservations in the audit report, and that in the exceptional case of there being any reservations, that both the Committee Chairperson and the auditors clearly explain the content and scope of the said limitations or reservations to the shareholders; - (iv) to inform the Board of Directors in advance of the financial reporting and the related non-financial reporting that the Company must periodically publicly disclose to the markets and their supervisory bodies;
+The Committee may submit recommendations or proposals to the Board of Directors with the aim of safeguarding the integrity of the mandatory financial reporting; - (iii) to ensure that the Annual Accounts and the management report submitted by the Board of Directors endeavours to submit the Annual Accounts to the General Shareholders' Meeting are drawn up in accordance with applicable accounting legislation and that, if the auditor has included a qualification in its with no limitations or reservations in the audit report, and that in the exceptional case of there being any reservations, that both the Committee Chairperson and the auditors clearly explains the Committee's opinion on the content and scope of such qualification at the General Shareholders' Meeting.
+A summary of this opinion will also be made available to the shareholders at the time of publication of the notice of the meeting, along with the rest of the proposals and reports of the Boardthe said limitations or reservations to the shareholders;

+(iv) to inform the Board of Directors in advance of the financial reporting and the related non-financial reporting that the Company must periodically publicly disclose to the markets and their supervisory bodies;